Fillings and Sealants

 What are dental sealants?

 Dental sealants are a thin coating that is painted on teeth to protect them from cavities, they are typically used in children, but can be used in adults as well.
-Sealants are a quick and affordable option to preventing cavities and tooth fillings.
+Sealants are a quick and affordable option for preventing cavities and avoiding the need for tooth fillings.
 By placing sealants over your chewing surfaces, we essentially create a shallower area that’s smoother and easier to clean with a toothbrush.
-That way there’s little to no residual bacteria left inside of the grooves following your typical brushing routine.Schedule Online
+That way there’s little to no residual bacteria left inside of the grooves following your typical brushing routine.Schedule Appointment

 How do cavity fillings work?